wiredopposite/XGDTool/README.md

 - Option to select your target app/machine (Xemu, Xenia, OG Xbox, Xbox 360) and let XGDTool decide which settings to use.
 - Attach XBE generation.
 - Online database lookup for accurate file naming (can be disabled).
-- XBE title patching, innacurate XBE names are automatically patched (can be disabled).

 ## Usage
 ```XGDTool.exe <input_path> <output_directory> -output_format -settings```